image_pdfimage_print

 2. Usage of marketing materials – new representatives

-1. In parallel with training package, the Country Manager provides instruction to representatives on how to use the institution’s marketing materials.
+1. In parallel with the training package, the Country Manager provides instruction to representatives on how to use the institution’s marketing materials.

-1. use of the institution’s logo; and
+1. use of the Institution’s logo; and

-2. institutional photographic material.
+2. the Institution’s photographic material.

-3. Representatives are advised of the requirement for the institution’s codes, including CRICOS, to be included in all marketing material.
+3. Representatives are advised of the requirement for the Institution’s codes, including CRICOS, to be included in all marketing material.

 Country Manager